51 Percent of Tarrant County Seniors Pay $0 School Property Tax

 Across all districts included in the study, senior households fall into three groups:

-In other words, about four out of every five senior homeowners now pay 1,000 dollars or less in school taxes each year, and many pay nothing at all.
+In other words, about four out of every five senior homeowners now pay $1,000 or less in school taxes each year.

 The following graph shows how many households with an over 65 exemption pay $0 school tax.